On the Complexity of Trial and Error for Constraint Satisfaction Problems: Transfer Theorems for Hidden CSPs

 \begin{corollary} Let $\comp (\cc{R})$ be polynomial.
-Then the complexities of the following problems are polynomial time equivalent: (a) $\HH{S}_{\{\cc{V}\}}$ and $\bigcup \SP$ if the number of relations $s$ is constant, (b) $\HH{S}_{\{\cc{R}\}}$ and \E{S} if the arity $q$ is constant, (c) $\HH{S}_{\emptyset}$ and $\bigcup \E{S}$ if both $s$ and $q$ are constant. \end{corollary}
+Then the complexities of the following problems are polynomial time equivalent: (a) $\HH{S}_{\{\cc{V}\}}$ and $\bigcup \SP$ if the number of relations $s$ is constant, (b) $\HH{S}_{\{\cc{R}\}}$ and \E{S} if the arity $q$ is constant, (c) $\HH{S}_{\emptyset}$ and $\bigcup \X{S}$ if both $s$ and $q$ are constant. \end{corollary}

-The polynomial time equivalence of Theorems~\ref{cv_reduction},~\ref{cr_reduction},~\ref{c_reduction} and Corollary~\ref{equivalence} remain true when the algorithms have access to the same computational oracle.
+The polynomial time equivalences of Theorems~\ref{cv_reduction},~\ref{cr_reduction},~\ref{c_reduction} and Corollary~\ref{equivalence} remain true when the algorithms have access to the same computational oracle.
 Therefore, we get generic easiness results for $\HCSP$s under an $\NP$ oracle.